uv1000/P2/writeup_P2_Ulrich_voll.md

     right_fit = rLine.best_fit

-- According to validity (using the class-property Line.valid) I compute coefficients using the sooner or the latter of those two functions.
-I.e. if the last estimate of *both* line was plausible, then the method "compute from prior" is applied.
+- According to validity (using the class-property Line.valid, it has become a score now, really) I compute coefficients using the sooner or the latter of those two functions.
+I.e. if the last estimate of *both* lines was plausible, then the method "compute from prior" is applied.

 - Later in the code (in a rather hidden place, admittedly) I check for plausibility/validity of the new coefficiens and adapt the class-property .valid and the memorized coefficients  in the property .best_fit accordingly.
 If I get new plausible (and therefore considered valid) coefficients, the properties .best_fit and .valid of both lines are updated accordingly, this happens in my function plausibility_check().

 -I call this function plausibility_check() in measure_curvature_and_offset_real().
 Admittedly a spurious place but I would have had to massively redesign the existing codebase.
-At least this point in the code all required information (distances in metres and the like) was available, and thats why I put it there.
+At least at this point in the code all required information (distances in metres and the like) was available, and thats why I put it there.

 - Here is the code of the plausibility check, at an early stage, the conditions may get more refined/extended as I carry on.
+(I did indeed, please refer to the code for details.)

 'def plausibility_check(ploty_cr, left_fitx_cr, right_fitx_cr,left_curverad, right_curverad, offset_x_m):